Skip to content

 }'

-Holy shit, it's huge.
+Holy shit, curl is huge.
 Luckily we have awscli.

 import boto3